 Versions and Ports

 The game was originally released in the arcades in 1986.
-It had a very unique cabinet, with speakers mounted to the top in the style of a boom box.
+It had a very distinct cabinet, with speakers mounted to the top in the style of a boom box.
 The monitor was also larger than customary for arcade games of this era and featured a higher than normal resolution.
 The joystick was really more of a paddle-type device, which allowed players to spin very quickly.

 An emulated version of 720º was also included in Midway Arcade Treasures in 2003, and again in Midway Arcade Treasures: Extended Play on the PSP in 2005.